dengking/Linux-OS/docs/Network/Programming/Socket/man-7-socket/index.md

 ### `SO_PEERCRED`

+> NOTE:
+>
+> peer credentials
+>
+> 获得对端的信息

 Return the credentials of the foreign process connected to this socket.
-This is possible only  for  connected  AF_UNIX  stream sockets  and  AF_UNIX  stream and datagram socket pairs created using socketpair(2); see unix(7).
+This is possible only  for  connected  `AF_UNIX`  stream sockets  and  AF_UNIX  stream and datagram socket pairs created using socketpair(2); see unix(7).
 The returned credentials are those that were in effect at the time of the call to connect(2) or socketpair(2).
-The argument is a  ucred  structure;  define the  GNU_SOURCE feature test macro to obtain the definition of that structure from <sys/socket.h>.
+The argument is a  ucred  structure;  define the  GNU_SOURCE feature test macro to obtain the definition of that structure from `<sys/socket.h>`.
 This socket option is read-only.
 ​

 ### `SO_PRIORITY`

 Set the protocol-defined priority for all packets to be sent on this socket.
 Linux uses this value  to  order  the  networking queues: packets with a higher priority may be processed first depending on the selected device queueing discipline.
 For ip(7), this also sets the IP type-of-service (TOS) field for outgoing packets.
-Setting a priority outside the range 0 to  6  requires the CAP_NET_ADMIN capability.
+Setting a priority outside the range 0 to  6  requires the `CAP_NET_ADMIN` capability.
 ​

 ### `SO_PROTOCOL` (since Linux 2.6.32)

-Retrieves  the  socket protocol as an integer, returning a value such as IPPROTO_SCTP.
+Retrieves  the  socket protocol as an integer, returning a value such as `IPPROTO_SCTP`.
 See socket(2) for details.
 This socket option is read-only.

 ### `SO_RCVBUF`